toast-lab/toast-lab.github.io/_posts/2020-06-05-Ye-Bachelor-defence.md

 description: Congratulations to Chongnan!
 ---

-<p>Chongnan Ye successfully defended his dissertations on the 5th of June, 2020.
+<p>Chongnan Ye successfully defended his dissertation on the 5th of June, 2020.
 His work is on how to improve search performance for in-NVM (non-volatile memory) B+-tree.</p>

 <p>Chongnan will receive the Bachelor's degree in July 2020.
 He is going to be a Master's student with Chundong from September 2020.</p>